hliangzhao/lightChain/README.md

 In lightChain, we basically use PoW for the mining of new blocks.
 I may add the implementation of PoS and some other variants in the future.
+It depends. :-)

 **To-Do List:**